USCCACS/RXMD/README.md

 ## threaded non-bonding pair support
 this version requires OpenMP enabled as default.
-If you are going to use Infiniband nodes in priya queue,

-example: run a 16 MPIrank rxmd job on two IB nodes
+If you are going to use two Infiniband nodes in priya queue to run a 16 MPIrank rxmd job,

-qsub -I -d . -l nodes=2:ppn=16:priya_IB,walltime=2:00:00
+> qsub -I -d . -l nodes=2:ppn=16:priya_IB,walltime=2:00:00

-mpirun -x OMP_NUM_THREADS=2 --bind-to none -npernode 8 -np 16 ./rxmd
+> mpirun -x OMP_NUM_THREADS=2 --bind-to none -npernode 8 -np 16 ./rxmd

 ###sample output